 Hazard type and quantity

-- As part of the application, we need to know the hazard type and quantity of the explosives you wish to store.
-Contact your supplier if you’re not sure about the hazard types of explosives you wish to store.
+- We will need to know the hazard type and quantity of the explosives you wish to store to determine whether your store is suitable.
+The quantity you will be allowed to store will depend on the hazard type of the explosives.
+Please contact your supplier if you are uncertain about the hazard types of explosive you wish to store.